-We try our best to maintain a list of sites and instances of Open edX.
-Some of these are reported to us by the the owners of the instances when they update the Github wiki or while they are developing their Open edX.
+We try our best to maintain a list of sites and instances of Open edX platform.
+Some of these are reported to us by the the owners of the instances when they update the Github wiki or while they are developing their Open edX instance.
 However, a number of sites are found through clever use of search engines.

 What the platform does include are several fairly unique strings.